Donate to the Nashville Musicians Association Crisis Assistance Fund

 In 2010 we raised and distributed more than $150,000 worth of financial assistance and donated instruments to musicians after the Nashville Flood.
 We are excited about re-activating this fund with a broader mission statement, and will keep you updated on donations and the application process as it is finalized.
 Stay tuned & Stay safe! -- Dave Pomeroy

 AFM Local 257 has compiled suggested guidelines for safely returning to work.
-Click here to read or download the PDF.
+Click here to read the SUGGESTED GUIDELINES FOR WORKINGS SAFELY

 Here is a link to the recently released AFM Federation Safety Guidelines.
 Click here to read or download the PDF